aman-20232703/networking-cisco-packet-tracer-/README.md

 IP addresses are divided into different classes (A, B, C, D, E) based on the range of their first octet.
 Each class serves different purposes in networks.
 ![Screenshot 2025-05-30 233900](https://github.com/user-attachments/assets/e425ca60-98fa-4a1d-8cb2-751c322bee4f)

+##### Classless addressing(CIDR- Classless Addressing Inter-Domain Routing)
 Classless addressing is a method of allocating IP addresses and routing IP packets without being restricted by the traditional class-based system (Class A, B, C).
 It was introduced to improve the efficiency of IP address allocation and to slow the exhaustion of IPv4 addresses.

-Key points:
+##### Key points:
 1. Flexible IP Allocation: Instead of fixed subnet masks defined by classes (like 255.0.0.0 for Class A), CIDR allows variable-length subnet masks (VLSM).
 This means networks can be divided into smaller or larger blocks depending on need.

 2. Notation: CIDR uses a format like 192.168.10.0/22, where /22 indicates the number of bits used for the network portion of the address.
 This allows precise control over how many IP addresses are included in the subnet.

 3. Efficient Use of IPs: By allowing subnets of any size, CIDR reduces waste of IP addresses that happened in the classful system where networks often had too many or too few addresses.

 4. Routing Simplification: CIDR enables route aggregation (supernetting), where multiple IP ranges can be summarized into a single routing table entry, reducing the size of routing tables and improving routing efficiency.

 5. Widely Used: CIDR is now the standard for IPv4 addressing on the internet, replacing classful addressing completely.

-2. ARP( Address Resolution Protocol)
+##### 2. ARP( Address Resolution Protocol)
 ARP is a protocol used to find the MAC address of a device when you already know its IP address.

-3. Reverse Address Resolution Protocol (RARP)
+##### 3. Reverse Address Resolution Protocol (RARP)
 RARP is a network protocol used to find the IP address of a device when its MAC (hardware) address is already known.
 It is essentially the reverse of ARP.
-4. Internet Control Message Protocol (ICMP)
+##### 4. Internet Control Message Protocol (ICMP)
 ICMP is a network layer protocol used by network devices, like routers and hosts, to send error messages and operational information indicating success or failure in communication.
 ICMP helps in diagnosing network communication problems and reporting errors such as unreachable destinations, packet loss, or time exceeded.
-5. Internet Group Management Protocol (IGMP)
+##### 5. Internet Group Management Protocol (IGMP)
 IGMP is a communication protocol used by IPv4 hosts and adjacent routers to manage membership of multicast groups on a local network.

-What is Routing?
+#### What is Routing?
 Routing is the method used to determine how data packets travel from the source device to the destination device across a network.

-Types of Routing:
+#### Types of Routing:

-Type
-Static Routing
-Description
-Manually configured routes; good for small, simple networks.
-Dynamic Routing Routes are automatically updated based on network changes using protocols.
-Default Routing A path used when no specific route is found in the routing table.
-RIP (Routing Information Protocol)
+#### RIP (Routing Information Protocol)
 RIP is one of the oldest dynamic routing protocols used in computer networks to help routers exchange routing information.

-#### 4 .
+### 4 .
 Transport Layer
 The Transport Layer is responsible for end-to-end communication and data transfer between host systems.
 It ensures that data is delivered reliably, in order, and without errors.

-Main Functions of Transport Layer:
+#### Main Functions of Transport Layer:
-Function
-Segmentation &
-Reassembly
-End-to-End
-Communication
-Error Detection &
-Correction
-Flow Control
-Congestion Control
-Multiplexing
-Description
+Function                                       Description

-Breaks large data into smaller segments at sender; reassembles them at receiver.
+<b>Segmentation & Reassembly</b>  Breaks large data into smaller segments at sender; reassembles them at receiver.

-Ensures complete data transfer from source to destination.
+<b>End-to-End Communication</b>  Ensures complete data transfer from source to destination.

-Identifies and corrects transmission errors.
+<b>Error Detection & Correction</b> Identifies and corrects transmission errors.
-Prevents sender from overwhelming the receiver with too much data.
+<b>Flow Control</b>  Prevents sender from overwhelming the receiver with too much data.

-Helps avoid network overload by adjusting the data flow rate.
+<b>Congestion Control</b>    Helps avoid network overload by adjusting the data flow rate.

-Allows multiple applications to use the network simultaneously.
+<b>Multiplexing Allows</b>    multiple applications to use the network simultaneously.

-Segmentation (in Transport Layer)
+#### Segmentation (in Transport Layer)
-Segmentation is the process of breaking down large chunks of application data into smaller, manageable pieces called segments before transmission over a network.
+Segmentation is the process of breaking down large chunks of application data into smaller manageable pieces called segments before transmission over a network.

-TCP (Transmission Control Protocol)
+##### TCP (Transmission Control Protocol)
 TCP is a connection-oriented protocol used at the Transport Layer of the OSI and TCP/IP models.
 It provides reliable, ordered, and error-checked delivery of data between applications.
-Key Features of TCP:
+##### Key Features of TCP:
 Feature
 Description
 Connection-Oriented Establishes a connection (3-way handshake) before data transfer begins.